18F/handbook/_pages/policies/detailing-and-offboarding-policies/detail-process.md

 ## Detailing within TTS/GSA

-1. In order for Talent to process request, The employee’s Supervisor must have approvals from the AC of their office and the AC/Head of the office the employee will be detailed to
+1. In order for Talent to process the request, the employee’s Supervisor must have approvals from the AC of their office and the AC/Head of the office the employee will be detailed to

+2. Then reach outto [TTS-Talentteam@gsa.gov](mailto:tts-talentteam@gsa.gov) to obtain Front Office approval

-2. Once approvals granted, Supervisor contacts TTS-TalentTeam@gsa.gov with the request and cc: Biz Ops (Amy Lawson) for awareness.
+3. Once approvals are granted, Supervisor contacts TTS-TalentTeam@gsa.gov with the request and cc: Biz Ops (Jackie Xu) for awareness.
 Email must contain following information:
   * Employee Name
   * Office Symbol Employee is being detailed to
   * Reimbursable or Non-reimbursable
   * Detail Supervisor
   * Detail PD or “Unclassified Set of Duties”
-  * Effective Date (must fall on a pay period)
+  * Effective Date

-3. Talent submits personnel action to HR and the employee may begin their detail on the effective date
+4. Talent submits personnel action to HR and the employee may begin their detail on the effective date

+5. The detail can only be submitted for a time period of no more than 120 days.
+The detail can then be extended for another 120 days If the HM and the employee’s supervisor agree to extend.

 ## Detailing to Another Agency